jiripospisil/idea-gototabs/README.md

+#### Deprecated!
+It took a few years but switching between tabs is now supported out of the box (Keymap -> Other -> Tabs).
+You don't need this plugin anymore.
+Revolutionary.

 # Go To Tabs for IntelliJ IDEA and others

 The plugin adds menu actions allowing you to go to a specific tab.
 You can of course assign keyboard shortcuts the individual actions and for example achieve the behavior known from other editors/IDEs where you can switch between tabs with <i>alt+&lt;num&gt;</i>.